 Independent mobility increases road injury risks in adolescents in low income, urban settings

-Background Road traffic injuries are number one cause of mortality for adolescents 10 to 19 years old.
+Background Road traffic injuries are the number one cause of mortality for adolescents aged 10 to 19 years old.
 The objective of our study was to assess the association of independent mobility of adolescents with road traffic injury in low middle-income setting

-Methods This was a cross sectional survey of 73 schools that were selected through stratified random sampling to include both the private and the government run schools conducted between Septembers - December 2014 in Karachi, Pakistan.
-We approached students of grades 6-10 from these schools and obtained parental consent and adolescents’s assent.
+Methods This was a cross sectional survey of 73 schools that were selected through stratified random sampling to include both the private and the government run schools conducted between September and December 2014 in Karachi, Pakistan.
+We approached students in grades 6-10 from selected schools and obtained parental consent and adolescents’s assent.
 Each student in selected classroom was asked to fill a written questionnaire.

 Results There were 1288 adolescents surveyed, out of which 59% belonged to private schools.
 The mean age of school adolescents surveyed was 14 years (SD 2).
 There were 771 (60%) girls.